Sun. 01/10, 10:30 am to approx. 1 pm

 - You have to send a Mayday relay

 The seminar does not include a test or certification.

 Seminar instructor Peter G. Boot is a British citizen and speaks fluent German.
-He worked at sea for many years as a radio officer in the British and South African merchant navies and is a certified SRC instructor and examiner.
+He spent many years at sea as a radio officer in the British, Canadian and South African merchant navies and is a certified SRC instructor and examiner.